MilestoneInnovativeTechnologies/SmartKitchen/settings.md

 <item>

 Ex: administrator_sale_printer, delivery_boy_bill_print_template, kot_cancelled_print_template, firose_hussain_printer

-This is the priority order while selecting a printer or print_template
+This above is the priority order while selecting a printer or print_template

 kot_print_separate
 By default the full kot will be printed even for an update in the token.
 This can be restricted, to print kot on separate actions